DavidOliver/live_cue/README.md

 1. Clone repository:

 	```
-	$ git clone git@bitbucket.org:theoliverbros/live_cue.git [<destination>]`
+	$ git clone git@bitbucket.org:theoliverbros/live_cue.git [<destination>]
 	```

-2. `cd` to the new project repo directory.
-(All subsequent commands should be executed from this directory.)
+2. `cd` to the repo directory.

-3. In the `config` directory, copy `dev.secret.exs.example` to `dev.secret.exs`, and populate all values in the new config file.
+3. Copy `config/dev.secret.exs.example` to `config/dev.secret.exs`, and populate all values in the new config file.

 4. Install Elixir dependencies: